jamyooes/redditsummarizer/README.md

 Ensure you follow the backend code as well https://github.com/jamyooes/redditSummarizerBackend

-If there is still any confusions follow the demo-video guide from the text data submission
+If there is any confusions follow the demo-video guide from the text data submission

 # High Level Overview
 The front end will be a simple extension